Graduates of the TWU MA in Linguistics program will be able to:

 Students who wish to subsequently pursue doctoral studies in linguistics will be advised to take the thesis option.
 The thesis represents a serious work of understanding regarding a body of previously unanalyzed data or a development or extension of linguistic theory that significantly advances a new understanding of previously analysed data.
 If the former option is pursued, the student extends linguistic understanding by virtue of applying previously advanced theory to new data; the latter option involves changing (aspects of) a theory in order to cause a greater body of known data to be explained than previous work did.
 Students writing a thesis are expected to work closely with their thesis supervisor.
 Through this, they learn the value of advances made as the linguistics community works together, but they are also expected to demonstrate both initiative and ingenuity in regard to pursuing their own individual scholarly goals.

 After completion of two semesters of (full-time) study or its equivalent in part-time study, each student will consult with the program advisor and work towards selecting a faculty member who will eventually serve as the chair of that student's thesis committee.
-The thesis committee will be comprised of the chair person and at least two other members of the program faculty.
-In exceptional circumstances, one of the committee members may be a qualified scholar from outside of the program faculty.
+The thesis committee will be comprised of the chair person, one other faculty member as second reader, and a qualified scholar from outside of the program faculty as third reader.

 The committee chair person is responsible for overseeing the development of the research proposal; for advising throughout the research program, the analysis, and the composition of the thesis; and for the scheduling and the agenda of the oral thesis defence.
 He/she is also responsible to oversee any revisions necessary until the final copies required by the Trinity Western University School of Graduate Studies are received.